Lobster-King/ProjectCleaner/README.md

 ## ProjectCleaner

-Have you ever wanted to chect out unused files like .png .gif that old project not refer ?
+Have you ever wanted to check out unused files like .png .gif that old project not refer ?

 Have you ever wanted to delete those files automatic ?